adaltas/node-nikita-docs/src/md/metadata/debug.md

 ---
-title: Option "debug"
+title: Metadata "debug"
+redirects:
+- /options/debug/
 ---

-# Option "debug" (boolean, optional, false)
+# Metadata "debug" (boolean, optional, false)

 The "debug" option print detailed logs to the standard error output (`stderr`).
 It provides a quick and convenient solution to understand the various actions called, what they do and in which order.